In Berlin (Bonnie Tyler album)

-In Berlin is the third live album by Welsh singer Bonnie Tyler.
+In Berlin is the third and final live album by Welsh singer Bonnie Tyler before her death in 2026.
 It was released on 19 April 2024 by earMUSIC.
 The album was recorded during her concert as part of the Between the Earth and the Stars Live Tour at the Admiralspalast in Berlin on 8 May 2019, with the set list including songs from her albums Natural Force (1978), Faster Than the Speed of Night (1983), Secret Dreams and Forbidden Fire (1986), Hide Your Heart (1988), Rocks and Honey (2013), and Between the Earth and the Stars (2019).
 The album failed to chart worldwide.

 Background and release

 Tyler announced plans to release a live album in March 2020.
 Two concerts from her Between the Earth and the Stars Live Tour were recorded; the 20 May show at L'Olympia in Paris was filmed and released as a concert film through Canal+ in 2020.
 In Berlin was originally set for release on 5 April 2024, but its release date was delayed by three weeks.

 The album was formally announced on 21 March 2024.
 "Faster Than the Speed of Night" was released as the first single on 22 March 2024.
 "Let's Go Crazy Tonight" and "Bad for Loving You" followed as the second and third singles on 12 April and 25 July, respectively.

 Tyler described the release as "bittersweet" because In Berlin was recorded "not long before the pandemic started".
 She described the concert as "a great show [and] a great night".
 She later expressed that she felt the audience sounded too quiet in the final mix of the recording.